pglevy/bixal-sketch-template/README.md

 * To use the grids, copy and paste them from the Style page instead of adding them from the Symbols menu.
 That way the Grid and Layout settings for the artboard will already by set up.
 * For type variations, just start with the size and color you want, and make changes from there.
 If you want, you can save the variation as a new style, but I didn't want to clutter the template with every possible variation.
+* Add the Bixal Design file as a Library to make the symbols available in existing files.

 ## Making Changes to the Template